boraiks/rocket1003/README.md

 ## **Image of my first iteration of rocket1003.**

 ![ROCKETV1-2](RocketV1/imagesV1/rocketFullBodyDesign2.png)
->I am now working on next iteration with a TVC system.
+>I am currently working on next iteration with a TVC system.
 >
 ## CAUTION